Dr Moira SutcliffeMB CHB MRCGP DRCOG DCH

 Claire joined the practice in 1999.
 She qualified in 1992 at St Mary’s Hospital Medical School in London and did her GP training in Guildford.
 She then moved to Bristol.
 Outside of work, when the time from looking after three children permits, her hobbies include running, cycling and winter skiing.

-Dr Atkins is particularly interested in the treatment of mental health problems and is also involved in teaching medical students.
+Dr Atkins is particularly interested in the treatment of dementia and is also involved in teaching medical students.